flimshaw/beatnik/README.md

 # beatnik

+*DISCLAIMER:
+There are some questionable code comments in here, but I was 20 years old at the time, so there's that.*

 Beatnik Box script for generating random Beatnik poetry.
 I made this for an experimental video project back in 2003, when I was like 20 years old.
 It was pretty much the first program I ever wrote.
 In the end, the device that used it looked sort of like a 386 threw up in a fishtank.
 See here: http://www.flickr.com/photos/mrquint15/550240120/

 usage